samuelvitorsaraiva/flowchem/docs/user-guides/reference/api/biochem_solenoid/solenoid_valve.md

 **Summary:** Open
 **Description:** Open the solenoid valve.

-This method energizes the solenoid, switching the valve to the "open" state, allowing flow through the channel.
+This method energises the solenoid if it is normally closed, or de-energises it if it is normally open, switching the valve to the
+'open' state, which allows flow through the channel.
 **Tags:** valve, valve
 **Operation ID:** `open_valve_valve_open_put`